robinmamie/machine_learning/project2/README.md

     python run.py -generate 100 --use-augmented-set --no-load -train 100 --search-threshold

 Please note that any training will override the previous model.
-This means that our best model will be overridden at then end of the first training performed using this script.
+This means that our best model will be overridden at the end of the first training performed using this script.

 ### Note on GPU usage